Every-Language/everylanguage-bible/src/features/downloads/README.md

 - Real-time progress updates
 - Clear indication of what will happen when "Continue Download" is clicked

-## Background Download Service
+## Unified Download Service

-The `BackgroundDownloadService` manages all background download operations with the following key methods:
+The `DownloadService` manages all download operations with the following key methods:

 ### Core Methods